solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ## Intro to Solana Mobile

-Native mobile wallets hold your private keys and use them to sign and send transactions just like web extension wallets.
+Native mobile wallets hold your secret keys (previously referred to as private keys) and use them to sign and send transactions just like web extension wallets.
 However native mobile wallets use the
 [Mobile Wallet Adapter](https://github.com/solana-mobile/mobile-wallet-adapter)